-Existing buildings consume between 40 percent and 50 percent of all energy used in North America.
-Building a new home may be the single largest opportunity you have to reduce your carbon footprint and to do your part in moving towards a sustainable and equitable use of energy for the planet.
+The total energy consumption of existing buildings was 40% of total U.S. energy consumption in 2020 — 22% residential and 18% commercial buildings.
+If you are planning to build a new house, building it with Passive House standards may be the single largest opportunity you have to reduce your carbon footprint and to do your part in moving towards a sustainable and equitable use of energy for the planet.

-Passive House design is the world’s leading energy efficiency building standard, reducing energy use by more than 70 percent and reducing the carbon footprint of homes by over 60 percent.
+Passive House design is the world’s leading energy efficiency building standard, reducing energy use by more than 70% and reducing the carbon footprint of homes by over 60%.
 Think of the impact we could make if all new homes were built using Passive House design.
 This is an opportunity to change the way we build: saving energy, money, and the planet.

 Principles of Passive House Design

-The principles of Passive House design are straightforward: Build a super-efficient building envelope (the skin of house) so that you need a fraction of the heating and cooling energy.
-An efficiently designed building envelope reduces the energy needed to heat or cool the home by as much as 80 to 90 percent.
+The principles of Passive House design are straightforward: Build a super-efficient building envelope (the skin of the house) so that you need a fraction of the heating and cooling energy.
+An efficiently designed building envelope reduces the energy needed to heat or cool the home by as much as 80% to 90%.

 Once the heating and cooling energy loads are drastically reduced, new technologies — such as heat pumps and mechanical ventilation — are installed to reduce the energy needed for hot water and to provide constant fresh air for better air quality.